nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. User requests to list grades.
 2. TutorTracker shows a list of grades.
 3. User requests to delete a grade at specified index.
 4. TutorTracker deletes that specific grade.
+    Use case ends.

 **Extensions**
 * 3a.
 Index is invalid.
     * 3a1.
-TutorTracker shows an error message
+TutorTracker shows an error message.

-  Use case resumes at step 1.
+  Use case ends.

 <hr/>